 Pictures should be well lit with the focus on your product.
 Everything in the background should indicate how great their lives would be if they bought this product from you.
 Have fun with the background!
 If it makes you happy, or is very stylish, or brings up a sense of nostalgia it will make your customers feel that way too.

-Instagram allows you to continually post photos of your product.
-Put up pictures of your products on a regular basis, and follow lots of people to spread news of your online store.
+Instagram allows you to continually post photos of your products.
+Put up pictures of your products on a regular basis, and follow lots of people to spread the news of your online store.

-Don’t just put up lone pictures of your products- show fun pictures of people using your products.
+Don’t just put up solo pictures of your products- show fun pictures of people using your products.
 Show customers the life they could have if they had what your online store is selling.

-Use the stories function to have a post of your product at the top of their screen for 24 hours at a time.
+Use Instagram stories to have a post of your product at the top of your followers’ screen for 24 hours at a time.
 Do a little research to find popular hashtags that fit with your store and use them to your advantage.

-Make your own hash tag specifically to your shop, and ask customers to tag themselves using your product.
-To get your hash tag started, offer a discount to customers who promote your store.
-See more ideas on discounts and coupons with the Founder’s Guide to Discounts & Coupons.
+Make your own hashtag specifically to your shop, and ask customers to tag themselves using your product.
+To get your hashtag started, offer a discount to customers who promote your store.

 Pinterest also features trends, so pay attention to those.
 This social media platform is also great for seasonal use and showing how your product can be used for holidays.
 Specific parties like birthdays, weddings, and baby showers are pretty constant all year round so don’t forget those.